DanHodges/TheologicalDictionary/Sin.md

 # Sin
-Definition of Sin coming soon.
+The definition of Sin is coming soon!